 San Jose Attorneys Explain Comparative Negligence in California

+In any case, the complexities of most accidents make facing the claims process alone both overwhelming and challenging.
 Some car accident victims are reluctant to pursue compensation for their injuries because they believe they were partially to blame for the accident.
-Under California’s comparative negligence rule, however, you still have a claim even if you played a role in causing the accident.
-At Needham Kepner & Fish LLP, we work tirelessly to help you recover compensation for your injuries.
+Others driver may simply be unaware that they are eligible to recover from their losses.
+However, California car accident cases follow the doctrine of “comparative negligence,” which means that you may still be able to recover compensation even if you played a role in causing the accident.
+Needham Kepner & Fish LLP is a San Jose car accident law firm that has years of experience with these types of claims.
+Our attorneys will work tirelessly to help you recover compensation for your injuries.

 If you were partially at fault, the amount of compensation you can receive is reduced in proportion to your share of the blame for the accident.
-Let’s say that you were driving a couple of miles over the speed limit when you were hit by a driver who ran a red light.
-And let’s say that you sue the other driver for $100,000 for your injuries.
-At trial, the judge or jury hears the evidence and assigns a percentage of responsibility to you and the defendant.
-If the evidence shows that you were 20 percent responsible for the accident and the driver who hit you was 80 percent responsible, you could recover $80,000 in compensation — that is, the $100,000 reduced by your 20 percent of the blame.
+For example, you may have been driving a couple of miles over the speed limit when a driver who ran a red light hit you.
+As a result, you sue the other driver for $100,000 for your injuries.
+At trial, the judge or jury hears the evidence and assigns a percentage of responsibility to you and to the defendant.
+If the evidence shows that you were 20 percent responsible for the accident and the driver who hit you was 80 percent responsible, you could recover $80,000 in compensation — that is, the $100,000 would be reduced by your 20 percent of the blame.

-At Needham Kepner & Fish LLP, our highly qualified lawyers guide you through every stage of your personal injury claim.
-To schedule a free consultation, contact us today at 1-408-956-6949 or online.
+At Needham Kepner & Fish LLP, our highly qualified lawyers guide you through every stage of your vehicle accident claim.
+We will work with you to ensure that every angle of the incident is looked at and considered for liability and responsibility.
+Even if you know that you had something to do with the accident, you may still be able to recover some of your damages.
+We offer free consultations to help anyone involved in an accident to better understand their situation.
+To schedule a free consultation, contact us today at (408) 956-6949 or fill out an online form.
 We handle injury cases on a contingent fee basis, which means that you pay us nothing unless you recover compensation.